TooTallNate/node-telnet/README.md

-This module offers an implementation of the [Telnet Protocol (RFC854)][rfc], making it possible to write a telnet server that can interact with basic telnet features.
+This module offers an implementation of the [Telnet Protocol (RFC854)][rfc], making it possible to write a telnet server that can interact with the various telnet features.

 ### Implemented Options: